calmjs/calmjs/README.rst

 Introduction
 ------------

+In essence, |calmjs| defines a framework and provide a set of tools that enable Python packages to declare their what JavaScript package or sources they require for their complete functionality.
+This common framework will ensure the accessibility of these metadata under a common protocol, instead of being otherwise scattered across different tools or locations.
+Ultimately, this permits better `Node.js`_ integration with a given Python environment, lowering the amount of effort needed to achieve continuous integration and/or delivery of Python packages in conjunction with Node.js/JavaScript packages in a reproducible manner.

-In essence, ``calmjs`` provides a set of extension to |setuptools|_ that assists with the tracking and management of dependencies of JavaScript or `Node.js`_ based packages (such as ones through |npm|_) for a given Python package.
-It also provides a number of base classes that can be used to build custom toolchains that implement different strategies for managing and compiling required JavaScript code and related assets into the deployment artifacts that an application server may use.
-Related packages that make use of this framework implementing the most commonly used patterns for the various use cases will become available to facilitate painless and easy deployments of JavaScript and assets to servers for developers and integrators to use.
-These use cases will include the management of testing frameworks, to the generation of deployable artifacts.
+In order to achieve this, the calmjs framework provides a set of extension to |setuptools|_ that assists with the tracking and management of dependencies of JavaScript or Node.js based packages (such as ones through |npm|_) for a given Python package.
+It also provides a number of base classes that can be used to build custom toolchains that implement different strategies for managing and compiling required JavaScript code and related assets into the deployment artifacts that an application server may use, or to generate test harnesses to ensure correctness under both the development and production environment.
+These extra functionalities will be provided by other Python packages under the |calmjs| namespace.

-The name ``calmjs`` was originally derived from the steps in the first iteration of the toolchain which involves the steps compile, assemble, and linkage into a module of JavaScript using the namespace from the host Python package.
+The name |calmjs| was originally derived from the steps in the first iteration of the toolchain which involves the steps compile, assemble, and linkage into a module of JavaScript using the namespace from the host Python package.
 The `m` in the logo is the ear of a rabbit.
 The